heig-vd-iai/canopen-stack/README.md

 ## Remarks
 - The TIME object is not supported
-- PDO mapping is limited to 8 objects, minimum size of a mapped object is 1 byte and not 1 bit
+- PDO mapping is limited to 8 objects, as granularity is set to 8
 - Mutable COB-IDs are unsupported
 - Multiple SDOs not supported
 - Multiple PDOS above 4 not supported